FireSmart call for applications: 2021 to 2022

 - FireSmart training, workshops, conferences

-Funding for risk assessments is also available through the First Nations Adapt Program.
+Funding for risk assessments is available through the First Nations Adapt Program.
+Fire-related infrastructure projects may be eligible under the Capital Facilities and Maintenance Program.
 Consult your ISC regional office emergency management contact for guidance on which program best suits your needs.

 Since 2015, Indigenous Services Canada (ISC) has contributed approximately $3.2 million annually to First Nations to support their participation in FireSmart programs.
-In 2017 and 2018, FireSmart programs were funded in 43 First Nations communities through ISC's Emergency Management Assistance Program (EMAP).
+In 2019 to 2020, FireSmart programs were funded in 53 First Nations communities.

-Budget 2019 includes $47.72 million over 5 years, starting in fiscal year 2019 to 2020, to expand the on-reserve FireSmart programs that support First Nations to enhance their capacity around wildfire management.
-This will contribute to First Nations' community safety in the face of this ever-increasing threat.
+Budget 2019 allocated $47.72 million over 5 years, starting in fiscal year 2019 to 2020, to expand the on-reserve FireSmart programs that support First Nations to enhance capacity around wildfire management.

 Who can apply